 Even more passive income ideas

-Naturally, this list of passive income apps only scratches the surface of what’s possible when it comes to making money via passive income.
-There are hundreds (probably thousands) of ways to make passive income—including some you’ve never even considered—so the only thing stopping you from making (or saving) a few hundred dollars each month is your own creativity and go-getter attitude.
+Naturally, this list of passive income apps only scratches the surface of what’s possible when it comes to potential earnings via passive income.
+There are hundreds (probably thousands) of passive earning methods—including some you’ve never even considered—so the only thing stopping you from making (or saving) a few hundred dollars each month is your own creativity and go-getter attitude.